trebor/soul-bound/rfc.md

 The Soul Bound Protocol is architected to achieve the following core objectives:

 * **Sybil resistance**
-  Ensure each identity corresponds to a unique, real-world individual by requiring in-person verification and economically-backed sponsorships.
+  Ensure each identity corresponds to a unique, real-world individual through verification requirements and economically-backed sponsorships.
 * **Privacy (zero-knowledge)**
   Protect sensitive verification data using zero-knowledge proofs so that verifiers can confirm authenticity without learning raw personal data.
 * **Interoperability (protocol ≠ software)**